 Using the CEFR on entry

 Accurately determining and describing an indvidual’s language competency is vital in planning their short, medium and long-term goals in the language.
-In a Kennenlernstunde with the Director of Studies, students are introduced both to the ECCO system and also to the CEFR.
+In a Kennenlernstunde, students are introduced both to the ECCO system and also to the CEFR.
 Before a course can get underway, students sit a placement test (German: Einstufungstest).
-The student chooses between a formal or informal mode of skills-based assessment in consultation with the Director of Studies.
+The student chooses between a formal or informal mode of skills-based assessment in consultation with our staff.
 The results of this particular assessment provide both the Academy of English and the student with a clear idea of the current operational competency of the student in one or all of the following four-skill areas: reading, writing, listening and speaking.
 Published results are mapped to the CEFR and also have accompanying CAN DO descriptor benchmark statements, so that the student fully understands his/her current level of English in each individual area of language.
 On receipt of the results, the student can then identify current language level, strengths and weakness as well as determining his/her short, medium and long-term language goals.
 Once the student embarks on a course with a prescribed language level, the teacher uses both formal and informal methods of assessment to monitor progress, leading to a more formalized test––should the student require it––at the end of the course.
 Students receive a statement of their competencies in each area and understandable descriptors to reflect and describe their own competency level in familiar terms that are comprehendible to them.

 In devising the broader ECCO concept, special attention has been paid to the notion of ‘plurallingualism’, emphasising ‘the fact that as an individual person’s experience of language in its cultural contexts expands, from the language of the home to that of society at large and then to the language of other peoples, he or she does not keep these languages and cultures in strictly separated mental compartments, but rather builds up a communicative competence to which all knowledge and experience of language contributes and in which languages interrelate and interact’.
 ECCO firmly believes that its programmes can facilitate this interrelation and interaction process, going on to widen students’ language skills and an awareness of similarities and differences between cultures.